 Saul decided he'd spread the word by opening a food truck, by making "street food" mobile.

 Posted outside of popular nightlife areas, La Macro food truck soon found success and a loyal, satisfied customer base.

 Over the years, the food truck has won many awards and accolades and grown in the ranks of local favorites.
-These days you can find it parked at 1040 W. Cavalcade St.
+These days you can find it at events and locations around the city of Houston.

 * * *

 Every city has a Macro Plaza or meeting point for all to gather.

 LaMacro in Houston has become that place, where all can come together, catch up on things, have quality food, and get to taste several authentic dishes that can only be found in Monterrey.

 It is safe to say that Obregon’s goal has been met.
 As he dreamed, he's paid tribute to his birth city and now, Houston locals can say as they do in Monterrey, Mexico: “Nos vemos en LaMacro.”